home

 MATCHING GRANT

-The gift of our 2025 matching grant is intended to go towards paying $8,000 per year for the beautiful space that is our Portland Branch of the Anthroposophic Society.
+The gift of our 2025 matching grant is intended to go towards paying the rent of $8,000 per year for the beautiful space that is our Portland Branch of the Anthroposophical Society.
 Our community donates $4,000 and the grant matches the $4,000 hence we can look forward to our lovely events knowing the rent is paid.
 This has been a blessing to us and may not always be available.
 Fundraising is always the nature of nonprofits and ours is a unique one in that our whole community supports making anthroposophy available to everyone.
 How nice is it to have a place to go, listen to lectures, have workshops, pick a book or six from the library shelves?
 We are grateful for all your gifts to the branch.
 Please specify if your donation is intended to be put towards the matching grant.
 This allows us to reflect your wishes more accurately.

 With gratitude for your support,